mdemong87/mdemong87/README.md

 - HTML/CSS
 - Node.js
 - SQL

-## Projects

-- [My Portfolio Website](https://www.example.com) - A showcase of my work and skills
-- [My Blog](https://www.example.com/blog) - Articles on web development and software engineering

-## Open Source Contributions

-- [React](https://github.com/facebook/react/pulls?q=is%3Apr+author%3Ajohn-doe) - I've contributed several bug fixes and improvements to the React codebase.
-- [Node.js](https://github.com/nodejs/node/pulls?q=is%3Apr+author%3Ajohn-doe) - I've also contributed a few patches to Node.js.
+- mongoDB
+- Next js
+- express js
+- firebase

 ## Get in Touch

-You can reach me on [Twitter](https://twitter.com/john_doe) or [LinkedIn](https://www.linkedin.com/in/john-doe).
-Alternatively, you can shoot me an email at john.doe@example.com.
+You can reach me on [Facebook](https://facebook.com/mdemong87) or [LinkedIn](https://www.linkedin.com/in/mdemong87).
+Alternatively, you can shoot me an email at mdemong87@gmail.com